systopia/de.systopia.selfservice/docs/use-case.md

 ];
 ```
 *TODO: I don't know if this is a minimal example, for example if Contact and RemoteContact actions really are necessary.*

+## Test your Configuration

+There are several intermediate steps permitting you to test your configuration.

+After having created the form processors, you can try them out within CiviCRM without needing to configure CiviMRF or creating the webforms.
+Go to **Administer → Automation → Form processors**.
+Next to every form processor, you can click on **try out**.

+If you try out Formprocessor (D), an email should be sent.
+If you have configured the outbound mail of your system to write into the database, you will find the email under **Mailings → Archived Mailings**.
+Choose **Public View** to see the link for Webform (A) including the selfservice hash.

+To try out Formprocessor (C), you need to know the selfservice hash.
+If you haven't configured Formprocessor (D) yet, you can find the selfservice hash with APIv3 - choose **Selfserive** as entity and **get_action** as action.